lmu-dbs/shaver/README.md

-# ShaVER
+# ShaVE-MI
-This repository contains code which was used to conduct the experiments from the article "ShaVER: Shapley Values to Estimate Multifactorial Risks in Processes"
+This repository contains code which was used to conduct the experiments from the article "ShaVE-MI: Shapley Values to Estimate Multifactorial Impacts in Processes"

 ### Run Experiments
 - The `main` in `shaver.py` is used to run experiments.
 The settings for a simple example run are already configured.